qldqq1984/IGNN/README.md

 # Experiments
 ## Training and evaluation of IGNN(IGNNE) model on the raw data
 #### 1. Pre-validation <br>
-In the pre-validation experiments, the model will be trained and validated within the FMU dataset by 3-cross validation.
+In the pre-validation experiments, the model will be trained and validated within the FMU dataset by 3-fold cross validation.

 To launch the pre-validation experiments for IGNN model within the activated virtual environment(IGNN):
 ```bash